 💡 Use case

 Let’s say you have implemented a popin to display a coupon code that you want to offer to all visitors who are not using an Adblocker and after they saw more than 6 pages viewed on your website.
 In another campaign, you want to display a popin with a promotional offer based on the exact same conditions.

 To do this, you need to create a new trigger and save it, to be able to reuse it in your second campaign:

-- Select Custom trigger from the dropdown list.
+- Select Create new trigger from the dropdown list.

 - Choose Minimum Page Viewed and select is equal or greater than > 6.

 - Choose Adblocker and select is not using.